-Leave and Cleave: The Importance of Boundaries
+Leave and Cleave: The Importance of Boundaries in Marriage

 At one time, we lived five doors down from Toben's family.
 And we lived in a townhouse, so five doors down was the equivalent of about one hundred feet.
 My parents were just a twenty-minute drive away and Toben's aunt and uncle lived only five minutes from us.
 Needless to say, we were completely surrounded.